CrazyNoobCat/Hey-You-Interactive-Display/README-GoogleDrive.md

 however, private accounts miss out of things like Team Drives and Google File Stream.

-This has lead to the follow configuration of operating the Hey You web server with a Google Drive that presents as a networked drive using google-drive-ocamlfuse.
+This has lead to the follow configuration of operating the Hey There web server with a Google Drive that presents as a networked drive using google-drive-ocamlfuse.